← Back to ResourcesBreed Guides

 Travel with caveats.

-Car travel: AC-equipped vehicle non-negotiable for Calgary summer trips.
+Car travel: AC-equipped vehicle is non-negotiable for Calgary summer trips.
 Stops every 90 minutes for water and stretch breaks.
-Never leave in parked car.
-Banff/Canmore weekend trips fine in spring/fall/winter; summer requires pre-booking AC accommodations.
+Never leave in a parked car.
+Banff and Canmore weekend trips are fine in spring, fall, and winter.
+Summer trips require pre-booking AC accommodations.

 Boarding: Only at facilities with brachycephalic experience and 24-hour staffing.
 Calgary Frenchie-experienced boarding: Camp Bow Wow and dog daycare facilities with overnight options.
-Cost: $50–$80/night Calgary.
+Cost: $50 to $80 a night in Calgary.

-Pet sitting in your home is often safer than boarding for Frenchies — they're less stressed and less likely to overheat in their familiar AC-controlled environment.
+Pet sitting in your home is often safer than boarding for Frenchies.
+They are less stressed and less likely to overheat in their familiar AC-controlled environment.
 Pet insurance often covers vacation-related vet emergencies.

 Are French Bulldogs good with kids?

 Generally yes.
-Sturdy build (harder to accidentally injure than a 4–7 lb Yorkie), patient temperament, high tolerance for being held and snuggled, content with the chaos of a busy household.
-Caveats:
+Sturdy build (harder to accidentally injure than a 4 to 7 lb Yorkie), patient temperament, high tolerance for being held and snuggled, content with the chaos of a busy household.

-(1) Resource guarding — ~15% of Frenchies show food-bowl protection
+1. Resource guarding.
+About 15% of Frenchies show food-bowl protection.

-(2) Spine fragility — full body support required when picking up; no jumping off couches/beds (IVDD risk)
+2. Spine fragility.
+Full body support required when picking up.
+No jumping off couches or beds (IVDD risk).

-(3) Eye and ear access — prominent eyes vulnerable to finger pokes
+3. Eye and ear access.
+Prominent eyes are vulnerable to finger pokes.

 Older children (6+) typically work well.
 Toddlers under 4 need constant supervision.
-Many Calgary rescues note kid-compatibility in their profiles.
+Many Calgary rescues note kid compatibility in their profiles based on foster home observations.

 How do Calgary chinook winds affect French Bulldogs?